diogovalentte/homarr-iframes/docs/SOURCES.md

 - `LINKWARDEN_ADDRESS`: your Linkwarden instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
 - `INTERNAL_LINKWARDEN_ADDRESS`: your Linkwarden instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
 - `LINKWARDEN_TOKEN`: an access token used to access your Linkwarden instance API to get your links.
-You can get it by going to **Settings -> Access Tokens -> New Access Token**.
+You can get it in **Settings -> Access Tokens -> New Access Token**.

 # Vikunja

-This source creates an iFrame with your tasks from your [Vikunja](https://github.com/go-vikunja/vikunja) instance.
-It has links to the tasks.
+This source creates an iFrame with links to the tasks from your [Vikunja](https://github.com/go-vikunja/vikunja) instance.

 - It automatically sorts the tasks by **due date** (ascendent), **end date** (ascendent), and **created date** (descendent), and also filters to return only tasks that are **not done**.